Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 01:26

 Yeah, absolutely.
-Thanks.
-Thanks for having me on the show. longtime listener second time joiner to the pot.
-Yeah, I’ve got two things going out.
+Thanks, thanks for having me on the show.
+Longtime listener, second time joiner to the pod – yeah, I’ve got two things going now.
 Some folks may know me from my VeloNews days or my bike radar days.
 Now I am doing two things.
-I’m working with our buddy Frank Overton at fast cat coaching, where I’m content director as of mid July.
-And looking forward to doing that doing podcast and stories.
-And then also I’m launching my own thing on YouTube, which is called the ride with Ben Delaney.
-It’s featuring mostly gravel bike and rode bike reviews done inside events.
-So for instance, this past weekend, I was up in Nebraska did the Aruba do rendezvous, tested a check checkpoint with the arrow bars and lip shifters and then went up a Sunday to the Big Horn gravel where I tested a BMC urs.
-So if you’re interested in seeing how bikes fare from the perspective of a guy who’s been at it for many years, yeah, check out the ride with Ben Delaney.
+I’m working with our buddy Frank Overton at Fast Cat Coaching, where I’m content director as of mid July – I’m looking forward to doing that, doing podcast and stories.
+And then also I’m launching my own thing on YouTube, which is called “The Ride with Ben Delaney”.
+It’s featuring mostly gravel bike and rode bike reviews done inside events – so for instance, this past weekend, I was up in Nebraska, did the Robidoux Rendezvous, tested a checkpoint with the arrow bars and lift shifters and then went up a Sunday to the Big Horn Gravel where I tested a BMC URS so if you’re interested in seeing how bikes fare from the perspective of a guy who’s been at it for many years, yeah, check out “The Ride with Ben Delaney”.
 And thanks for letting me plug my bit.
 Of course,

 Trevor Connor 02:23

-I’m looking forward to watching it.
-So my first year working at VeloNews was your last year as editor in chief didn’t actually really get a chance to meet you.
-But for the next what, eight years that I worked at VeloNews.
-Everybody talked about the golden era VELENA that was the days you are Editor in Chief.
+I’m looking forward to watching it, so my first year working at VeloNews was your last year as editor-in-chief.
+Didn’t actually really get a chance to meet you but for the next – what, eight years that I worked at VeloNews – everybody talked about the golden era of VeloNews and that was the days you were editor-in chief.

 Ben Delaney 03:11

 Yeah, there’s a lot here.
-And that’s one thing that I love about the bike businesses is that it’s small and familial.
-And, you know, like, Kaylee was an intern back in the day, and now he’s leading the charge of cycling tips.
-And yeah, we’ve all been in the same orbit at different points.
-And I really appreciate that.
-So that’s a cool thing about the bike business in general.
-Yeah, a lot.
-A lot of media here.
-You got people from bicycling cycling tips, fella news outside, et cetera.
-And, of course, fast talk labs.
+And that’s one thing that I love about the bike businesses is that it’s small and familial and, you know, like, Kaylee was an intern back in the day, and now he’s leading the charge of Cycling Tips and, yeah, we’ve all been in the same orbit at different points and I really appreciate that.
+So that’s a cool thing about the bike business in general – yeah, a lot, a lot of media here – you got people from Bicycling, Cycling Tips, VeloNews, Outside, et cetera – and, of course, Fast Talk Labs.

 Trevor Connor 03:38